What we’re about

 🗺️ Hike Difficulty Levels

-- Easy/Moderate: up to 15 km, some slopes
+- Easy to Moderate: Up to 15 km, some slopes

-- Moderate: up to 20 km, mixed terrain, moderate fitness
+- Moderate: Up to 20 km, mixed terrain

-- Moderate/Strenuous: up to 30 km, steep sections, experienced hikers
+- Moderate to Strenuous: Up to 30 km, steep sections

 - 👉 Full grading reference available HERE.